w3f/polkadot-wiki/docs/learn/how-to/delegate-voting-power.md

 ![](../../assets/how-to/65032407417.png)

 2\.
 Select the account for which you want to remove an existing delegation (1), select 'convictionVoting' from the drop-down on the left (2), and 'undelegate(class)' from the one on the right (3).
-In the "class" field (4), enter the track index for which you want to undelegate (check [this wiki article](https://wiki.polkadot.network/docs/maintain-guides-opengov#origins-and-tracks-info) to learn the index of each track).
+In the "class" field (4), enter the track index for which you want to undelegate (check [this page](../learn-polkadot-opengov-origins.md#origins-and-tracks-info) to learn the index of each track).

 ![](../../assets/how-to/65032408487.png)